 Many different constellations fill the evening sky in the northern hemisphere.
 Depending on your location and the season, different constellations can be seen.
 Northern circumpolar constellations can be...more

 Cassiopeia was the wife of King Cepheus.
-She was very pretty, and would often boast that she and her daughter were more beautiful than the sea nymphs, the Nereids.
-They complained to Poseidon, who unleashed...more
+She was very pretty, and would often brag that she and her daughter were more beautiful than the sea nymphs, the Nereids.
+They complained to Poseidon, who sent...more

-Draco the dragon is a circumpolar constellation, which means it revolves around the celestial North Pole.
+Draco the dragon is a circumpolar constellation, which means it revolves around the North pole.
 It can be seen all year round.
-Draco can is only present in the Northern Hemisphere, so those...more
+Draco is only present in the Northern Hemisphere, so those living in the...more

 Ursa Minor, also called the Little Dipper, is a circumpolar constellation.
 This means it never sets in the northern sky.
 The true figure represented by the stars is the Little Bear.
 Its counterpart is...more